The First Step to Solving Problems is to Stop Routing Them in the Most Obvious Direction

-When a business problem hits the table, most leadership teams instinctively do the same thing — they route it to the department that seems like the closest fit.
+When a business problem hits the table, most leadership teams instinctively do the same thing: they route it to the department that seems like the closest fit.
 It’s efficient, and it feels decisive.
-But it also means the problem is viewed through a single lens, and the connections between functions that could solve it are never explored.
+But it also means the problem is viewed through a single perspective, and the connections between functions that could solve it are never explored.

 The problem gets a label, the label gets a lane, and the conversation moves on.
 Everyone feels productive.
-But the BIG problem, the real, interconnected, strategic one, is still sitting in the middle of the table, untouched.
+But the BIG problem—the real, interconnected, enterprise-level one—may still be sitting in the middle of the table, untouched.

 That’s exactly why we created What’s Your BIG Problem?™ (WYBP).